 Where to buy: Amazon, Snake Drain Clog Remover, from $6.99

 Soft Scrub with Bleach Cleanser gets a solid F rating from the EWG for its corrosive properties, toxicity for water bodies, and irritants to the skin and respiratory systems.
 Meanwhile, Comet has somewhere around 150 undisclosed ingredients; known chemicals in many powdered cleaners are formaldehyde, benzene, and chloroform.

 Natural alternative: DIY cream cleaner for kitchen and bath

-People can make their own cream cleaner quite easily with baking soda, liquid castile soap, vegetable glycerin, and a few drops of their favorite essential oil (the last ingredient is of course optional).
+People can make their own cream cleaner quite easily with baking soda, liquid castile soap, vegetable glycerin, and a few drops of their favorite essential oil (the last ingredient is optional of course).
 For a dry version, mix baking soda, salt, and drops of essential oil to add fragrance.

-Where to buy: Amazon, $32 for 1 gallon of Dr. Bronner’s Pure Castile Liquid Soap
+Where to buy: Amazon, from $32 for 1 gallon of Dr. Bronner’s Pure Castile Liquid Soap